Kyleetd/Snake-Game/README.md

 Sun Nov 27 19:21:10 PST 2022
-INFO: kylee's score was added to leaderboard.
+INFO: Kylee's score was added to leaderboard.

 Sun Nov 27 19:21:15 PST 2022
-INFO: kk's score was added to leaderboard.
+INFO: Lexy's score was added to leaderboard.

 Sun Nov 27 19:21:28 PST 2022
-INFO: fndjksl's score was added to leaderboard.
+INFO: Jaden's score was added to leaderboard.

+## *Phase 4: Task 3*
+To improve this project, I would remove nested classes.
+Specifically, all of the inner ButtonListener classes can be extracted into a new ?class.?
+This ?class? would take an argument that indicates the action to be performed.